j-yarbrough/j-yarbrough.github.io/readme.md

 - H1: Allows for the H1 of the page to be separate from the title of the page.
     - If H1 is in front matter, it will be used as the H1 text.
-    - If no H1, then the title will be used.
+    - If no H1, then the title value will be used.
 - includeBreadcrumbs: false will exclude breadcrumbs from the page.

 ## Component Short codes

 This site is designed to use short codes as much as possible to componentize items.
 These are described below.

+### Accordion Group

+Provides controls to operate a group of accordions.
+Paired short code is "accordiongroup"

+#### Arguments

+- Content: Content of the accgroup
+- Label: Label for the group, appears in heading and used for button accessible names
+- level: Heading level for container heading

 ### Accordion